amaranth-lang/amaranth/docs/lang.rst

 All designs have a single predefined *combinatorial domain*, containing all signals that change immediately when any value used to compute them changes.
 The name ``comb`` is reserved for the combinatorial domain, and refers to the same domain in all modules.

-A design can also have any amount of user-defined *synchronous domains*, also called *clock domains*, containing signals that change when a specific edge occurs on the domain's clock signal or, for domains with asynchronous reset, on the domain's reset signal.
+A design can also have any amount of user-defined *synchronous domains*, also called :ref:`clock domains <lang-clockdomains>`, containing signals that change when a specific edge occurs on the domain's clock signal or, for domains with asynchronous reset, on the domain's reset signal.
 Most modules only use a single synchronous domain, conventionally called ``sync``, but the name ``sync`` does not have to be used, and lacks any special meaning beyond being the default.

 The behavior of assignments differs for signals in :ref:`combinatorial <lang-comb>` and :ref:`synchronous <lang-sync>` domains.
 Collectively, signals in synchronous domains contain the state of a design, whereas signals in the combinatorial domain cannot form feedback loops or hold state.